How to Grow Citronella Plant, The Mosquito Plant

 Days to Seed Germination: Plants sprout in 7 to 10 days.

 Citronella plants are fun and easy to grow.
 This plant is a tender perennial.
 Make the first planting after all danger of frost has passed.
-They grow best in full sun.
-But, they tolerate a light, partial shade.
-In hotter regions of the country, they grow best planted in an area where there is a little protection from the hot afternoon sun.

 Citronella plants grow best in deep, fertile soil that is well-drained.
+Mix in a generous amount of compost at the planting site.

+The plants benefit from a regular fertilizer regimen all season long.
 Fertilize the plants once per month during the growing season.
 For container plants use a liquid fertilizer or fertilizer spikes.

-Deadhead spent blooms.
-This will encourage new blooms and helps to keep the plant neat and tidy in appearance.
+As with any other plant, remove any dead, sick-looking, or diseased leaves and stems.
 Prune plants to give them a bushier appearance.
 If the plant is growing too lanky or too tall, pinch back the growing tips.

 Citronella plants can be bothered by aphids, caterpillars, mealybugs, and whiteflies.